 Moral behavior consists of creating values.

 What do I mean by the term values?
 Values, in a philosophic sense, are all the things that we seek to gain in order to maintain our life and achieve our happiness, things like food, shelter, technology, medicine, and art.
-For human beings, values like these can’t be found ready-made in nature, but must be created by individuals through a process of thought and effort.
+For human beings, values like these can’t be found ready-made in nature, but must be created by individuals through a process of thought and action.
 For example:

 In a capitalist society, what do we do with these values that we create when we enter the social realm?
 We trade them for other values that we want and need and that have been brought into existence by other value-creators.